sujitpaul410/TurboTrack/README.md

 - **Procedural Tracks**: Roads are generated dynamically as you drive, creating an endless loop of unpredictability and reflex-based fun.
+  - **Arcade-Style Vehicle Physics**: Enjoy tight, responsive controls and exaggerated physics that make every drift, jump, and collision a thrill.
 - **Boosters & Penalties**: Drive over boost pads to gain speed, or watch out for penalty zones that slow you down or throw you off course.
 - **Minimalist Design**: Focused on gameplay and flow.
 Clean visuals with sharp feedback.